-The Library's new library building construction project is essentially complete, and during the fiscal year ended June 30, 2023, the remaining unspent construction funds were transferred to the library's debt service fund.
-To support the repayment of the project's 20-year bond issue of \$13,820,000 approved by the voters in November 2016, a debt service millage of 0.22 mills was authorized by the Library Board to be levied in Winter 2022.
+With the completion of the new library building construction project and transfer of the remaining unspent construction funds into the Library's debt service fund during the fiscal year ended June 30, 2023, the Library now operates a General Fund and Debt Service Fund.
+To support the repayment of the project's 20-year bond issue of \$13,820,000 approved by the voters in November 2016, a debt service millage of 0.42 mills was authorized by the Library Board to be levied in Winter 2023.
 The library also levied two operating millages approved by the voters of 0.6864 mills and 0.75 mills.
-The additional operating millage of 0.75 levied on the Winter 2022 tax bill was rolled back by the Headlee Amendment (MCL 211.34d) to 0.7318 mills.
+The additional operating millage of 0.75 levied on the Winter 2023 tax bill was rolled back by the Headlee Amendment (MCL 211.34d) to 0.7318 mills.